-• Buffalo Bill is buried at the top of this small mountain.
+• Buffalo Bill is buried at the top of Lookout Mountain Park.
 If you're interested in this Wild West legend, tours of his grave are available.
 Conflict surrounds his burial site, with multiple states laying claim to this famous frontiersman's remains.
 But having died in Colorado, it is here where his final resting place is located.
 Be sure to look to the east for a skyline vista of downtown Denver.

-• The town of Evergreen is surrounded in emerald colors.
+• The town of Evergreen is surrounded by emerald colors.
 Acres upon acres of pine stand stoically on lush mountainsides and green valleys.
-Because of its less than 45-minute ride from the metropolitan hub of Denver, many city-dwellers spend their weekends here, while others reside amid the pines and commute into the city.
+Because of its less-than-45-minute ride from the metropolitan hub of Denver, many city-dwellers spend their weekends here, while others reside amid the pines and commute into the city.
 Popular among both are fishing the streams and lakes, as well as hiking into the area's backcountry.
 Look to the hillsides during the winter for bighorn sheep who've descended to lower elevations in search of food.

 • The town of Morrison, at the bottom of winding Bear Creek Canyon, is perhaps most famous for the nearby Red Rocks Amphitheatre.
 Artists running the gamut from U2 to the Beatles have all graced this natural outdoor concert venue.
-Even if no shows are scheduled, you can still tour the grounds and take in the beauty of the smooth red sandstone walls that encase the amphitheatre.
+Even if no shows are scheduled, you can still tour the grounds and take in the beauty of the smooth red sandstone walls that encase the amphitheater or — on select summer Saturdays — take a yoga class on the rocks (book in advance to get a spot).
 The town of Morrison itself has a central main street, where small-town shops and restaurants can be found.